top of page

 After the Interview

-1. On the day of your interview, I will email you key resources as a starting point (relevant to you), and key blogs of mine to read
+1. On the day of your session, I will email you key resources as a starting point (relevant to you), and key blogs of mine to read

 What to expect in an autism assessment with Neurokin Psychology